 2.)
 Their antlers are up to 20 inches long!

 3.)
-Like many other undulates (hoofed animals), kob are diurnal (active during the day).
+Like many other undulates (hoofed animals), kobs are diurnal (active during the day).

 4.)
-In a lek (from Swedish lek, a noun which means pleasurable & less rule-bound games and activities), 20 – 200 male kobs defend territories 45 – 600 feet in diameter.
+In a lek, 20 – 200 male kobs defend territories 45 – 600 feet in diameter.
 The center of the lek is where most of the mating occurs.

 5.)
 Females can mate after 1 year of age and males after 1.5 years.